ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/CONTRIBUTING.md

 - Atmosphere: Lisa, Katja, Yu with support by Rémi
 - Ocean: Lee, Liza with support by Valeriu
 - Modes: Yu, Lisa with support by Rémi
-- SeaIce + Extremes: Liza with support by ?
+- SeaIce + Extremes: Liza with support by TBD
 - Biosphere: Tina
 - Synthesis: Lisa

 **Chapter 4:**
-- Erich Fisher with support by Ruth and ?
+- Erich Fisher with support by Ruth and TBD

 **Chapter 6:**
 - Chaincy Kuo with support by Lisa, Rémi